Look, Zoom, Understand: The Robotic Eyeball for Embodied Perception: Experiment

-\textbf{Pseudo-data Source:} We randomly sampled 50,000 data pairs from the Rexverse-2M dataset, an open-world object detection dataset, and filtered for instances containing a single usable target.
-These were used as instruction--image pairs.
-Based on the learned mapping relationship, we generated the zoom and angular offset values $\Delta\theta_1$ and $\Delta\theta_2$.
-The relationship fitted using a Random Forest model on the data is shown in \cref{fig:6}.
-The fit performs well and exhibits a strong linear correspondence, making it suitable for generating pseudo-data.
+\textbf{Pseudo-data Source.} We randomly sampled 50,000 data pairs from the Rexverse-2M dataset, an open-world object detection dataset, and filtered for instances containing a single usable target.
+Each pair is composed of a referring expression and a corresponding image with a ground-truth bounding box, which we use as the instruction--image input.
+The Random Forest model trained on our 300 most calibrated real-world demonstrations is then applied to generate pseudo-labels for $\Delta\theta_1$, $\Delta\theta_2$, and $\Delta z$.
+Figure~\ref{fig:6} shows the fitted relationship, which exhibits strong linear correspondence and is well-suited for pseudo-label generation.

-\textbf{Reward Function:} Our reward function is defined as a combination of the IoU of the predicted bounding box and the absolute differences between the predicted and ground-truth values for the three action outputs.
-The closer the predictions are to the ground truth, the higher the reward; larger deviations incur penalties.